ali1995reza/java-graphql-adapter/README.md

 to describe elements.You can change it by your own way.
 The default mapping strategy will use **_annotations_** and **POJO** model.

-There is 5 types of Descriptors :
+There is 6 types of Descriptors :

 - `ClassDescriptor`, which describe type based on a class
 - `MethodDescriptor`, which describe field, input-field or directive-argument based on a method
 - `ParameterDescriptor`, which describe argument base on a parameter
 - `EnumConstatntDescriptor`, which describe enum-value base on an enum constant
 - `AppliedDirectiveDescriptor`, which describe applied-directive base on an annotation
+- `ValidatorDescriptor`, which describe validators of a validatable-element such as input-field and argument

 `ClassMapper` hold user a chain of descriptors.
 To change the behavior of mapper you can set your own descriptors.
 For example if you want to apply a custom `ClassDescriptor`